Summer Reading

 AP Literature

 Please follow the directions below carefully and in order.
 On the first day of school, you will need to bring your annotated texts.
-On the first day of class, you will also need to bring a printed and completed copy of the creative writing assignment.
+On the first day of class, you will also need to bring a printed and completed copy of the writing assignment (part III).

 Reminder: I will not print your assignments for you.
 You must have your assignment printed before you enter my class on the day it is due to receive credit.
 The summer assignment is due on the first day of class.

-Text Needed (you need this particular translation) – The Three Theban Plays by Sophocles (Penguin Classics).
+Text Needed: The Three Theban Plays by Sophocles (Penguin Classics).
 This version should have Antigone, Oedipus the King, and Oedipus at Colonus.
 Please get this translation: we will also be reading Oedipus the King during the first weeks of class.

 ISBN: 9780140444254